greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 > 2 / 2
 >
-> Then, will you behave poorly answering in a specific natual language than in another one?
+> Then, will you behave poorly answering in a specific natural language than in another one?

 ---